 - The AASN provider for the training contract.

 - Apprenticeships Info on 1800 210 210, regarding the training contract probation.

-- Fair Work Ombudsman on 13 13 94, regarding the employment contract probation and wages.
+- Fair Work Ombudsman on 13 13 94, regarding the employment probationary period, wages and other employment entitlements.